dustinrue/mastodon-helm-chart/README.md

 ### Installing Mastodon

-In the helm directory, edit the values file to match your settings.
+In the helm directory, edit the values file or create a new one and reference it using `-f <filename>` to match your settings.
 Then apply to your cluster with:

 * `helm install -n mastodon mastodon .`

-This will install three copies of the Mastodon docker image, each running a specific aspect of Mastodon including web, streaming and sidekiq.
+This will install multiple copies of the Mastodon docker image, each running a specific aspect of Mastodon including web, streaming and sidekiq.
 In my testing I was able to do everything a normal Mastodon instance can do.
 What I did not do was setup any storage for media uploads.

 ## Contact